-- Low- and Moderate-Income Area Benefit (LMA) - 24 CFR § 570.483(b)(1) - Low- and Moderate-Income Limited Clientele (LMC) - 24 CFR § 570.483(b)(2) - Urgent Need (UN) - 24 CFR § 570.483(d) - Prevention or Elimination of Slums or Blight, on a Spot Basis - 24 CFR 570.483(c)(2)
+- Low- and Moderate-Income Area Benefit (LMA) - 24 CFR § 570.483(b)(1) - Low- and Moderate Job Creation or Retention (LMJ) - 24 CFR § 570.483(b)(4) - Urgent Need (UN) - 24 CFR § 570.483(d)

-In accordance with the County of Maui Action Plan, this program is designed to primarily benefit low- and moderate-income (LMI) persons through infrastructure, public facility and risk mitigation investments.
+In accordance with the County of Maui Action Plan, this program is designed to primarily benefit low- and moderate-income (LMI) persons through mitigation investments.
 County OOR will make the final determination of which national objective applies to each funded activity.
-The preferred national objective for this program is Low- and Moderate-Income Area Benefit (LMA), given the program's focus on public infrastructure, public facilities and risk mitigation that broadly serve residential communities.
+The preferred national objective for this program is low- and moderate-income Area Benefit (LMA), given the program's focus on infrastructure and risk mitigation that broadly serve residential communities.